jhron/rrd2influxdb/README.md

  -o,--output <arg>        Output InfluxDB line protocol file
 ```

-Parameter ```mesaurement``` is optional and when it is not specified, measurment name is taken from input rrd4j file without rrd extenstion.
+Parameter ```measurement``` is optional and when it is not specified, measurement name is taken from input rrd4j file without rrd extenstion.

 ### Example